adzibb/Poem-API/README.md

 # Poem-API
-This API was create with django rest framework and the oauth2 authentication.
+This API was created with django rest framework and the oauth2 authentication toolkit.